thehungrysmurf/bt_client/README.md

 What my program does
 ------------
 My client opens and parses a torrent file to get information about a file that it intends to download.
 It then connects to the tracker specified in the torrent file to obtain a list of peers who have parts or all of the file.
 From this list, it chooses 3 peers at random to connect to.
 The client implements the BitTorrent Protocol to communicate with the peers and negotiate the transfer of the file's pieces.
 When all the pieces have been received, the original file is reassembled on disk.
 The application is entirely written in Python.
-I used the standard Python modules 'bencode' and 'requests.'

 Parsing the torrent
 -------------------